reorx/deptest/README.md

 Deptest is a testing framework to handle situation when your need to control the execution order of the test units.
-Seriously, deptest does not follow the of unit testing, in other words, using this tool means you are thinking againest the philosophy of unit testing:
+Seriously, deptest does not follow the rules of unit testing, in other words, using this tool means you are thinking againest the philosophy of unit testing:
 “to isolate each part of the program and show that the individual parts are correct”.

 But so what?
 Programming needs diversity, so does testing methodology.
-If the situation really exists, we shouldn't pretend not to see, that's why deptest is created, it could be considered as a different approach to organize your tests.
+If the situation really exists, we should do something with it, that's why deptest is created, it could be considered as a different approach to organize your tests.
 Try it if you are stuck with unit testing, maybe it'll be helpful :)